 Welcome to The Verge!

-- Personal attacks: Don’t attack or insult another user.
-It's not helpful and it doesn't make The Verge a friendly place.
+- Personal attacks: Don’t attack or insult others.
 This includes calling other members trolls.

 - Doxxing: Don’t reveal someone else’s personal information.

 - Illegal activities: Posting links to illegal downloads, ways to steal service, and other nefarious activity is not OK here.

 - NSFW material: Nope, not allowed.
 Even images or links that could be considered borderline are not acceptable.
 A good rule of thumb is that anything beyond PG-13 will get you in trouble, but we reserve the right to remove any post we deem offensive.
 This goes for pornographic material, vile language, gore and generally gross stuff.